makerdao/community/governance/votes/Executive vote - November 29, 2023.md

 - WBTC-A, WBTC-B, and WBTC-C [Stability Fee](https://manual.makerdao.com/parameter-index/vault-risk/param-stability-fee) will be decreased by 0.07%.
 - The [hop (frequency)](https://mips.makerdao.com/mips/details/MIP104#9-1-3-1) and [bump (lot size)](https://mips.makerdao.com/mips/details/MIP104#9-1-3-3) SBE parameters will be changed to optimize for cost efficiency.
 - A RWA Foundation Dao Resolution will be approved.
-- A transfer will be made to cover Andromeda Legal expenses.
+- A 201,738 DAI transfer will be made to cover Andromeda legal expenses.
-- MKR and DAI Vest Streams for Steakhouse and TechOps will be Ceased.
+- MKR and DAI Vest Streams for Steakhouse and TechOps will be canceled.
 - Ecosystem Facilitator Vest Streams will be set up.
 - A Spark Protocol proxy-spell will be executed to address an identified discrepancy in the DAI Market.